-Please review the following information it illustrates your cost share if you are enrolled in Medicare Part A and B.
+Please review the following examples which illustrates your cost share if you are enrolled in Medicare Part A and B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.